Poposauroidea: Skull and vertebrae

-Hip

 Pelvis

 Like other reptiles, the pelvis of poposauroids is formed by three plate-like bones: the ilium which lies above the acetabulum (hip socket), the pubis which is below and in front of the acetabulum, and the ischium which is below and behind the acetabulum.
 The ilium is a large, complex bone, with a forward-pointing (preacetabular) process, a rear-pointing (postacetabular) process, and a lower portion which forms the upper edge of the acetabulum.
 In most archosaurs, the lower portion of the ilium is wedge-shaped, forming the inner face of a "closed" acetabulum.
-However, in poposauroids the lower portion of the ilium is concave, creating a partially to completely "open" acetabulum formed by open space instead of bone.
+In poposauroids the lower portion of the ilium is concave, creating a partially to completely "open" acetabulum formed by open space instead of bone.
 The only other archosaurs with open hip sockets are dinosaurs and (to a lesser extent) crocodylomorphs.
 The upper edge of the acetabulum is formed by a pronounced ridge on the ilium, known as a supraacetabular rim or crest.

 Although all poposauroids possessed open acetabula, most other specializations of the ilium did not evolve until the clade containing Poposaurus and the shuvosaurids.
-For example, the supraacetabular crest projects downwards, rather than outwards in this clade.
+For example, the supraacetabular crest projects downward, rather than outward in this clade.
 This trait is rare in archosaurs, only evolving independently in a few early theropod dinosaurs such as Coelophysis and Dilophosaurus.
-Another feature is the presence of an additional diagonal crest which branches upwards from the supraacetabular rim.
-Although such a crest evolved independently in a number of different archosaurs, this specific subset of poposauroids is unique in having the crest be inclined forwards (rather than vertical) and confluent with the elongated preacetabular blade, which is another derived feature of the clade.
+Another feature is the presence of an additional diagonal crest which branches upward from the supraacetabular rim.
+Although such a crest evolved independently in a number of different archosaurs, this specific subset of poposauroids is unique in having the crest be inclined forward (rather than vertical) and confluent with the elongated preacetabular blade, which is another derived feature of the clade.

 The pubis and ischium were also specialized in poposauroids.
 In every other archosaur, the two bones contact each other on the lower edge of the acetabulum.
-However, in poposauroids other than Qianosuchus and Lotosaurus, the bones do not touch, leaving the acetabulum open not only from the sides, but also from below.
+In poposauroids other than Qianosuchus and Lotosaurus, the bones did not touch, leaving the acetabulum open from the sides and below.
 The width of the pubis is variable at different parts of its shaft.
 The portion near the acetabulum is thickened, but the tip of the bone (except in Qianosuchus) is very thin when seen head-on.
 In most other archosaurs, the pubis has a consistent width.
-However, theropod dinosaurs and a few other archosaurs have a distal part of the pubis which is thinner than the proximal part.
+Theropod dinosaurs and a few other archosaurs have a distal part of the pubis which is thinner than the proximal part.
 Shuvosaurids and Lotosaurus also possessed ischia (on either side of the body) which were fused to each other at the midline of the body.